This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-• Template parameters can only be compile-time constants; there is no concept of compile-time variables, whether global or local.
+• Template parameters can only be compile-time constants; there is no concept of compile-time variables, neither global nor local.

-• Only recursion can be used for programming, not loops.
+• Programming can only be done through recursion, not loops.

 Are there programming languages that satisfy these two characteristics?
 In fact, programming languages that satisfy these two points are generally called pure functional programming languages.
 Haskell is a typical example.
-However, Haskell has powerful pattern matching, and once familiar with Haskell’s mindset, one can write concise and elegant code (and Haskell itself can use the do syntax to simulate local variables, as using local variables is equivalent to passing them down as function parameters).
-C++ lacks these features, inheriting the drawbacks without the benefits.
-Fortunately, these issues are resolved with constexpr functions.
+However, Haskell has powerful pattern matching, and once familiar with Haskell’s way of thinking, one can write concise and elegant code (and Haskell itself can simulate local variables using do syntax, because using local variables is essentially passing them down as function parameters level by level).
+C++ has none of these; it inherits all the disadvantages of others and none of the advantages.
+Fortunately, all these problems have been solved in constexpr function.

 constexpr std::size_t factorial(std::size_t N) {